mathigon/textbooks/euclidean-geometry/content.md

 ::: column.grow
-Each of these axioms looks pretty obvious and self-evident, but together they form the foundation of geometry, and can be used to derive almost everything else.
-According to none less than [Isaak Newton](bio:newton), _“it’s the glory of geometry that from so few principles it can accomplish so much”_.
+Each of these axioms looks pretty obvious and self-evident, but together they form the foundation of geometry, and can be used to deduce almost everything else.
+According to none less than [Isaac Newton](bio:newton), _“it’s the glory of geometry that from so few principles it can accomplish so much”_.

 Euclid published the five axioms in a book _“Elements”_.
-It is the earliest example in history of a systematic approach to mathematics, and was used as the standard mathematics textbook for thousands of years, until the 20th century.
+It is the first example in history of a systematic approach to mathematics, and was used as mathematics textbook for thousands of years.

 ::: column(width=220)

     x-media(src="images/elements.jpg" width=220 height=330 lightbox)

 :::

 One of the people who studied Euclid’s work was the American President [Thomas